20 Pet Friendly Colleges

 Stetson45 via Wikimedia Commons

-Stetson allows a variety of animals in two of its residence halls and hosts a service dog program which gives students the opportunity to train and foster future service dogs.
+Stetson allows a variety of animals in two of its residence halls and hosts a service dog program that allows students to train and foster future service dogs.
 The university also allows faculty and staff members to bring well-behaved pets to work.
-If you have a fish, you do not need to apply for Animal Friendly Housing.
+If you have a fish, you do not need to apply for animal-friendly housing.

 Washington and Jefferson College via Facebook

-W&J’s pet-friendly dorm is aptly called the Pet House (or Monroe Hall) and houses up to 32 students and their family pets.
+W&J’s pet friendly dorm is aptly referred to as the Pet House (Monroe Hall) and houses up to 32 students and their family pets.
 Dogs, cats, and small animals are all welcome in the Pet House.
 Fish are welcome in all other residence halls.
 There are, of course, restrictions on how many you can have and specific breeds.

 Students walking inside University of Northern Colorado college campus.